Jpgudim/Jpgudim/README.md

 Hi, I'm @Jpgudim.
-I am a college student currently studing a major in information systems and a minor in computer science.
+I am a college student currently studying a major in information systems and a minor in computer science.

 Currently I am learning/Working with:
 - Python